-We will ask you about your experience in the study to date, e.g. how you found the study procedures, and whether you would volunteer for similar studies in the future, based on your experience in this study.
+On your final visit will ask you about your experience in the study to date, e.g. how you found the study procedures, and whether you would volunteer for similar studies in the future, based on your experience in this study.